 - A certificate request is generated by the applicant in PKCS # 10 format and submitted to the CCA.
-The CCA establishes that the public key corresponds to a functioning key pair - The CCA establishes the uniqueness of the DN submitted by the applicant. - The certificate request is used by the CCA to generate the certificate. - All certificates issued are published in the Repository and are accessible through the web site of the CCA.
+The CCA establishes that the public key corresponds to a functioning key pair - The certificate request generated at CA should send to CCA by trusted personals of CA along with an authorization letter from authorised CA representative.

+- The CCA establishes the uniqueness of the DN submitted by the applicant. - The certificate request is used by the CCA to generate the certificate. - CCA confirm that prior to certify Public keys of CAs under a special purpose trust chain where the corresponding private key of CA is used for issuance SSL and code signing certificates, CA systems are operated in offline mode. - All certificates issued are published in the Repository and are accessible through the web site of the CCA.